-- Health education topics shall be related to TB prevention, disease process, treatment and transmission. - b.
-The NN TB Coordinator and TB Technician shall develop culturally relevant material with abilities to translate into Navajo for patients.
+- a.
+Health education topics shall be related to TB prevention, disease process, treatment and transmission. - b.
+The NN TB Coordinator and TB Technician shall develop culturally relevant material with abilities to translate into Navajo for patients. - B. WPHN agrees:

 The WPHN TB Coordinator may assist the TB Technician in health education presentation to patients, families, and community: